 The Academy cooperates in the Archiprix foundation together with the other study programmes for academic and higher professional education in the fields of architecture, urbanism and landscape architecture.
 The aim of this foundation is to promote the influx of young designers into professional practice, to provide a national and international platform for the national design study programmes; and to promote the content and quality of design education in the Netherlands.
 Every year, an independent jury presents the so-called Archiprix to the most promising graduation plans.
 The Academy of Architecture in Amsterdam is allowed to nominate four plans a year.
 They are selected in an open competition by the board of studies with the assistance of a visiting critic.

-In the more than 35-year existence of the prize, students from the Academy have received more than 40 awards and honourable mentions, thereby making the Academy the most successful study programme of its kind in the Netherlands.
+In the almost 40-year existence of the prize, students from the Academy have received more than 40 awards and honourable mentions, thereby making the Academy the most successful study programme of its kind in the Netherlands.
 The biannual Archiprix International competition was established in 2001.
 The Academy submits a graduation plan from the last two years for participation herein.
 This submission is selected by the board of studies.